2.8 Provisions and contingent liabilities Provisions

 (ii) Financial instruments and cash deposits

-54 In the earlier year, the Company had incorporated Tinna Rubber B.V.
+56 In the earlier year, the Company had incorporated Tinna Rubber B.V.
 Netherland a wholly owned subsidiary company with an Authorised Capital of Euro 10,000 (divided into 1000 equity shares of Euro 10 each) with the objective to carry on business of waste recycling, end of life tyre recycling and trading of waste material/scrap.
-Capital infusion and opening of bank account is under process.
+The Company is in the process of winding up.

 (ii) Utilization of borrowed funds and share premium:

-(I) The Company has not advanced or loaned or invested funds to any person(s) or entity(ies), including foreign entitites (intermediaries) with the understanding that the shall:
+(I) The Company has not advanced or loaned or invested funds to any person(s) or entity(ies), including foreign entities (intermediaries) with the understanding that the shall:

 (a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or;